ozbunae/Housing_Data/README.md

 ## Exploratory Data Analysis

-Exploratory Data Analysis shows us that
+Exploratory Data Analysis was used to come up with some inital visualizations and answer preliminary questions in the process.

 ### 2.1 Question 1:
 We found that yes, it is definitely worth it to invest in a non renovated home if you are doing the renovations yourself.